snakster/cpp.react/tutorials/BasicSignals.md

 // output: "Hello universe"

 firstWord <<= string( "Hello" );
-// no output, bothWords is still "Hello universe"
+// no output, bothWords is still "Hello universe" and the callback is only invoked on changes
 {% endhighlight %}

 By default, the lifetime of an observer is attached to its observed subject (in this case, that's `bothWords`).